0ce38a2b/Research-Methods/README.md

  This contributes to knowledge and is only driven by curiosuty.
 - Applied research: problem-driven and more predictable Its goal is to deliver potentially practical results.

+ ## Research, innovation, and public engagement
+&ensp;&ensp;The myth of the Ivory tower, where researchers work in isolation from facts and practicalities on abstruse theories and in secluded laboratories is far from reality.
+The real world is the source of the problems investigated by researchers and their results are transferred to the world in terms of new knowledge and innovations.Because the results of their scientific work can change the world, researchers need to engage with the society in discussing goals and directions and setting priorities.
+&ensp;&ensp;Researchers must be ready not only to address the challenges of difficult technical problems, but also by ethical problems raised by the potential effects of their research.